Klaveness-Digital/cypress-parallel/README.md

-                                   to 'npx cypress run' or 'yarn cypress run' depending on how invoked --node <index>:<count>           specifies number of buckets and which to run --knapsack <path>                specifies the path to the knapsack file (default: "knapsack.json") --disable-knapsack-output        disabled knapsack output (default: false) --unweighed-strategy <strategy>  strategy to utilize for unweighed test files ('estimate' (default) |
+                                   to 'npx cypress run' or 'yarn cypress run' depending on how invoked --node <index>:<count>           specifies number of buckets and which to run --knapsack <path>                specifies the path to the knapsack file (default: "knapsack.json") --disable-knapsack-output        disables knapsack output (default: false) --unweighed-strategy <strategy>  strategy to utilize for unweighed test files ('estimate' (default) |
                                    'distribute') (default: "estimate")
   -h, --help                       display help for command